Developer-Mike/obsidian-advanced-canvas/README.md

 ## Known Issues - Create an issue if you find any!
 - [ ] Shapes are not shown in the preview
-- [ ] Nodes from portals can still be moved by using a group
 - [ ] Edges from portals can still be dragged